Contents

 Example: The first year that you are sending a News of the Past greeting, focus on what happened when the client was born.
 In following years, select a birthday milestone button: 4th Birthday, for example.

-Selecting the Birthday Milestone 4th Birthday button adjusts the content for the appropriate date, then prints the following heading: Turning back the clock to your 4th birthday
+Selecting the Birthday Milestone 4th Birthday button adjusts the content for the appropriate date, and then prints the following heading: Turning back the clock to your 4th birthday

 In this example you enter the client’s date of birth, and the program advances the date of the birthday greeting four years and prints the events and cost of living for the date on which your client celebrated his or her 4th birthday.